signalwerk/fontstep/readme.md

 * decompose - decompose and remove overlaps
 * copy - copy specific glyphs
 * autoUnicode - auto unicode the whole font
+* components – add components to a glyphs
 * unicode - set unicode-point with UID attribute
 * copysave - creates  a copy of the font with a new name
 * orderGlyphs – sort all Glyphs in the Font by Name